 - Refrigerator: Leftovers will keep for 5 – 6 days in the refrigerator, stored in a covered container.

-- Freezer: This vegan shepherds pie is freezer friendly and freezes well for up to 2 – 3 months.
-To freeze, let cool completely and store in freezer safe containers (affiliate link), leaving 1/2 inch head space for expansion.
+- Freezer: This vegan shepherd’s pie is freezer friendly and freezes well for up to 2 – 3 months.
+To freeze, let cool completely and store portions in freezer-safe containers (affiliate link), leaving 1/2 inch head space for expansion.
 Let thaw before reheating.

 - Bread: Serve with a slice of buttered homemade Artisan Bread or soft & chewy Naan Bread.